|

 damage was put back to new, much was softened and made less obvious to

+the eye.
 The table top was stripped of finish.
 The

 baize, cushions and scoring cups were removed.
 The original bone marker